I’m Saleen, a reporter in Norfolk, VA.

 My dad named me after the Saleen Mustang, which I hated at first.
 Now I love it because it’s different, like me.

-When I went to Virginia Wesleyan College (now known as Virginia Wesleyan University), I wanted to teach, and to help other students experience the joy and liberation that I did through writing.
-Studying at Wesleyan was an awesome experience, but I soon realized that teaching English isn’t what I was born to do.
+I went to Virginia Wesleyan College (now known as Virginia Wesleyan University).
+I wanted to teach, and to help other students experience the joy and liberation that I did through writing.

-Despite all of that, I did it, and I’m so glad because I’ve accomplished so much more than I ever could’ve imagined in these two years.
-I learned that other people in my program came from different backgrounds too, and since then, my confidence has skyrocketed.
+I’ve accomplished so much more than I ever could’ve imagined in these two years.
 I’ve written stories about women who have been in mental hospitals, families whose dogs have battled cancer, and election day.
-I’ve had work published by news outlets, I’ve worked at a news station in my hometown, and now I’m about to graduate and find my permanent home as I start my career.
+I’ve had work published by news outlets, I’ve worked at a news station in my hometown, and I just graduated in May and started writing for my hometown newspaper, The Virginian-Pilot.

-If you explore my site, you’ll find my work that has already been published, footage from my study abroad trip to Prague, and articles I’ve written as a graduate assistant at the University of Georgia.
-I hope you enjoy reading my work, and getting to know the people who were kind enough to let me tell their stories.
+My site is full of my published work, footage from my study abroad trip to Prague, and articles I’ve written as a graduate assistant at the University of Georgia.